mikedewar/resume/README.md

 - **AML Insights: https://www.vocalink.com/downloads-and-media/reports/aml-insights/** Vocalink Analytics.
   2016-2017.
 AML Insights detects money laundering over the Faster Payments network.
-This report details a study my team and I executed in 2016, which we subsequently turned into a working product over the course of 2017 used by the 11 largest banks in the UK, covering well over 90% of the UK bank to bank payments.
-This is due to go live in Q2 of 2018.
+This report details a study my team and I executed in 2016, which we subsequently turned into a working product over the course of 2017 used by the 10 largest banks in the UK, covering well over 90% of the UK bank to bank payments.
+This went live in October 2018.
+- - Rising Star Award - Deloitte Market Gravity Awards
 - **Corporate Fraud Insights: https://www.thetimes.co.uk/article/rbs-system-pushes-back-against-invoice-fraudsters-88h92l5ml** Vocalink Analytics.
 2016-.
 Corporate Fraud Insights detects fraud in the Bacs payment network in the UK.
 The Times article above describes how Vocalink Analytics, working with RBS, has prevented over £7MM of losses to RBS's customers.
 My team and I built the behavioural modelling, scoring mechanism and application layer wrapper to deliver this service.
+- - Banking Security Innovation of the Year - Retail Banker International Awards 2018
+- - Analytics Project of the Year - National Technology Awards 2018
+- - Best Security or Anti-Fraud Development - The UK Card & Payments Award 2019

 **Realtime Monitoring of Web-based Systems** (New York 2011 to 2016) My work at bitly and The New York Times involves finding and exposing value